-National Glazed Spiral Ham Day is a food holiday celebrated annually on April 15.
-This gourmet looking dish, often found at a holiday feast, originated in the basement of a home back in 1957.
+National Glazed Spiral Ham Day is a food holiday observed annually on April 15.
+This gourmet looking dish often found at a holiday feast, originated in the basement of Harry J. Hoenselaar.

 A traditional glazed ham is baked with a glaze consisting of sugar, honey or orange juice.
-Spices, to add additional flavor are often added.
+Spices to taste are often added.

-Enjoy this “tried and true” Dijon Maple Glazed Spiral Ham recipe.
+Enjoy this mouth-watering Dijon Honey Glazed Ham recipe.

-The creator of National Glazed Spiral Ham Day, an “unofficial” National holiday, was not found.
+The creator of National Glazed Spiral Ham Day was not found.

 There are over 1,300 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!